joshuria/gdrvdownloader/README.md

-# Google Drive Downloader
+# Google Drive Exporter
 Export your Google Drive by Google Drive API v3.

 This implementation supports:
   - Export all drives, include *My Drive* and other shared drives.
   - Export all files in *Shared with me*.
   - Export all files in trash.
+  - Support Google Docs export.
   - Export all files (include folder, files, links) to CSV.
   - Use gzip when downloading.
-  - Checking file integrity.
+  - Checking file integrity after download.
+  - Prevent unnecesary download if file alread exists and matches.

 Other approach to export Google Drive:
   - [Google Takeout](https://takeout.google.com/)